 Requesting a Record Review

-APUS students who wish to review their education records must make a written request to the Director of Student Records at firstname.lastname@example.org listing the item or items of interest.
+APUS students who wish to review their education records must make a written request to the Director of Student Records at email@example.com listing the item or items of interest.
 Only records covered by the Privacy Act will be made available to the student, generally within 45 days of receipt of the request.
-The student may have copies made of her/his records with certain exceptions (e.g., a copy of the academic record for which a financial "hold" exists or a transcript of an original or source document that exists elsewhere).
+The student may have copies made of their records with certain exceptions.
 Any copies will be made at the student's expense at prevailing, reasonable rates.

 Formal Request for Amendment